 CABS-Nutrition: MCNUT-MAIN

 The goals of this course are to integrate basic concepts of nutrition relevant to pathophysiology encountered in common clinical settings in which nutrition plays an especially important role, including that encountered in patients with gastrointestinal, hepatic, endocrine, renal and cardiac disease; and to understand the potential role of nutritional guidance or intervention in reducing the incidence or severity of common medical disorders.

-Credits: 0.75 Course Director: Craig Jensen, M.D.
+Course Director: Craig Jensen, M.D.

 Cardiology: MBCAR-MAIN

 The goals of this course are to provide introduction to clinical cardiology including the heart as a pump, electrocardiography and treatment of cardiac rhythm disorders, heart sounds, heart failure, acute coronary syndromes, sudden cardiac death, cardiomyopathies, pericarditis, valvular heart disease and congenital heart disease.
 The pathophysiology, prevention and management of atherosclerosis, ischemic heart disease, valvular disease, cardiac arrhythmias as well as prevention and treatment of hypertension and other cardiovascular risk factors as well as treatment of various prevalent heart diseases such as heart failure and coronary artery disease will be considered.

-Credits: 2.25

 Course Director: Gabriel Habib, M.D.

-Critical Thinking and Problem Solving: MBCTP-MAIN The goal of the course is to ensure pre-clinical students develop a system for critical thinking and medical problem solving using integrated, patient-based cases.
+Critical Thinking and Problem Solving: MBCTP-MAIN

+The goal of the course is to ensure pre-clinical students develop a positive system for critical thinking and medical problem solving using integrated, patient-based case vignettes.
 Students will work through cases using a team-based approach.
-Students will build a problem solving framework that focuses on asking appropriate questions, acquiring accurate information, analyzing the evidence and articulating a rational argument.
+Students will build a problem-solving framework that focuses on asking appropriate questions, acquiring accurate information, analyzing the evidence and articulating a rational argument.
+Students will examine how they think and deal with ambiguity in decision making so they will be able to effectively deal with complex problems.
 Additionally, in order to develop life-long learning skills needed to be an exemplary student/doctor, students will identify and apply self-regulated learning strategies to include metacognitive awareness and self-reflection throughout the course.